 01 of 06

-The best way to deal with bony fish is to poach them gently in broth and then flake out the meat, with can then be used in fish salads, fish cakes or soups.
+The best way to deal with bony fish is to poach them gently in broth and then flake out the meat, which can then be used in fish salads, fish cakes or soups.

 Shad are especially bony, but northern pike, pickerel, carp, herring, squawfish, mooneye, buffalofish and many other fish are also born with extra sets of bones.
 Shad take the cake, though: They have 3,000 bones, but their meat is so tasty their Latin name is sapidissima -- "tastiest."